datamill-co/target-postgres/DECISIONS.md

 transformation _before_ streaming data through `target-sql`, we chose a "best effort" approach to resolving the underlying error.

+- While this means that _ordering_ of fields/actions matters in regards to the final remote structure, users can observe their remote structure simply
+- Hashes have been used as suffixes in past, but it was determined that these were too confusing for end users.
+So while they allowed us to adhere to [principle](#principles) (1), it meant [principle](#principles) (2) was being ignored.
+  - Additionally, we chose _not to_ prepend a numerical suffix to _all_ columns for the same reason. _Most_ users are not going to have name collisions, so instead of making the overall user experience worse, we chose to have a targeted solution to this particular edge case

 ### Column Name Length